Skip to main content Skip to navigation

 Vector

 Figure 7.
-Leafhopper vectors of X-disease phytoplasma Colladonus reductus, Colladonus geminatus, Euscelidius variegatus, Colladonus montanus, Scaphytopius acutus, and Paraphlepsius irroratus.
-Not shown Fiebriella florii.
-Photo credit C. Reyes.
+Leafhopper vectors of X-disease phytoplasma Colladonus reductus, Colladonus geminatus, Colladonus montanus, Euscelidius variegatus, Paraphlepsius irroratus, and Scaphytopius acutus.
+Not shown Fieberiella florii.
+Photo credit: C. Reyes.

 Life Cycle of the Organism

-The X-disease phytoplasma replicates in the phloem tissue of the tree.
-Over winter the phytoplasma numbers in the aerial parts of the tree decline but do not die out completely, with higher levels of phytoplasma surviving in the roots.
-In the spring, the aerial portions of the tree become re-infected as the phytoplasma moves up the phloem of the tree, usually following the same general route as in the previous year.
+The X-disease phytoplasma lives and replicates in the phloem tissues of the tree.
+Over the winter, the phytoplasma numbers in the aerial parts of the tree decline but do not die out completely, while higher levels of phytoplasma survive in the roots.
+In the spring, the aerial portions of the tree become re-infected as the phytoplasma moves through the phloem of the tree following source-to-sink pathways.
 As a result, you may see symptoms in one limb for a year or more, but symptoms will eventually appear in additional limbs.
 Removing a symptomatic limb does not eliminate the phytoplasma since it is already in the root system before symptoms appear.

 Vector Biology

-In Washington C. m. reductus has three periods of peak adult abundance, June, August, and September/October (after harvest), indicating a potential for three generations (Marshall et al 2024).
-In California C. reductus was found to have a generation time of 56 days (Severin and Klostermeyer 1950).
-C. reductus fed on a wide range of hosts in feeding trials including mallow, alfalfa, cherry, peach, white clover, and dandelion (Northfield and Cooper 2020).
+In Washington, C. reductus has three periods of peak adult abundance: early summer (June), late summer (August), and early fall after harvest (September and October), indicating a potential for three generations per year (Marshall et al. 2024).
+In California, C. reductus was found to have a generation time of 56 days (Severin and Klostermeyer 1950).
+C. reductus feed on a wide range of hosts according to feeding trials, including mallow, alfalfa, cherry, peach, white clover, and dandelion (Northfield and Cooper 2020).
 Current phenology of C. geminatus is largely unknown due to low abundance in recent years.
-Research in the 1940s and 50s suggested it had generation times of 60 and 56 days in Oregon and California, respectively, with adults emerging in May and September in Oregon (Nielson 1966), which is generally supported by recent research.
+Research in the 1940s and ’50s suggested it had generation times of 60 and 56 days in Oregon and California, respectively, with adults emerging in May and September in Oregon (Nielson 1968), which is generally supported by recent research.

 Sampling and Testing for X-disease